harvard-edtech/caccl/README.md

 Remember to make sure to properly define the installationCredentials in `/config/installationCredentials.js` and the developerCredentials in `/config/developerCredentials.js` on the production machine.
 For more information, see [Adding Your App to Canvas](#adding-your-app-to-canvas).

+_FAQ: Which port will my app listen to?_

+> By default, we use port 443.
+>
+> To choose a specific port, either set the "PORT" environment variable or add a `port` configuration option when calling `initCACCL` (see [Configuring CACCL on the Server](#configuring-caccl-on-the-server))

 _FAQ: What do I upload to my production server?_

 > After running `npm run build`, your project is ready for production.
 Copy your _entire project_ to your production server.